log2718/MNIST-digit-recognization/README.md

 # MNIST-digit-recognization
-Using stochastic gradient descent to recognize handwritten digits from the MNIST data, using Python to program a neural network from the ground up
+This project uses stochastic gradient descent to recognize handwritten digits from the MNIST data, programming a neural network with forward and backward propagation from the ground up in Python.

+I studied the detailed derivations of backward propagation in Nielsen's textbook Neural Networks and Deep Learning.